itiligent/RSYNC-ESXi/README.md

 ```
    **Common completion steps:**
 ```
-2. Copy the completed rsync binary to a *persistent* location in ESXi (e.g. a VMFS datastore or /productLocker/ are good locations)
+2. Copy the completed rsync binary to a *persistent* location in ESXi: e.g. any VMFS datastore or /productLocker/ are good locations
-3. In ESXi set execute permissions on rsync: `chmod 755 rsync`
+3. In ESXi set execute permissions on rsync: chmod 755 rsync
 4. ESXi 8 only (see issue #1): esxcli system settings advanced set -o /User/execInstalledOnly -i 0
 ```